passenger94/Dance_floor/README.md

 expert-tankspank3.rb : sample revisited (no visit method, some event surprising behavior)

-ruby_doc.rb : Ruby documentation in Shoes powered by ri (you obviously need ruby, gems docs installed ...)
+ruby_doc.rb : Ruby documentation in Shoes powered by ri (you obviously need ruby + gems docs installed ...)

 breakout.rb : a breakout game using video's playlist to manage sounds